-Conditional access is a set of policies and configurations that control which devices have access to various services and data sources.
-In the Microsoft environment, conditional access works with the Office 365 suite of products, as well as with SaaS apps which are configured in Azure Active Directory.
+Conditional access is a crucial component of Microsoft’s ‘Zero Trust’ security model.
+It is a set of policies and configurations that control which devices and users can access assorted services and data sources.
+In the Microsoft environment, conditional access works with the Microsoft 365 (formerly Office 365) suite of products, as well as with SaaS apps that are configured in Microsoft Entra ID.

 Why do we need conditional access?

-With the change in computing to a more cloud-centric model, it has become difficult to control access to the documents and data that an enterprise depends on to run the business.
-Formerly, all IT teams needed to do was keep content behind the corporate firewall and access was governed by who had access to the network, and computers on the network were always company-owned and company-controlled.
-In the current model, devices may be owned by the company, the user, or a third party (think vendors and partners).
+As computing shifts to a more cloud-centric model, managing access to an organization’s essential documents and data becomes increasingly challenging.
+The objective is to enable users to maintain productivity regardless of when and where they gain access to files while concurrently safeguarding the organization’s assets by implementing appropriate security controls.
+In the traditional on-premises approach, IT teams kept content behind the corporate firewall with regulations based on which users had access to the network, with all computers on the network being company-owned and company-controlled.
+In the cloud model, devices may be owned by the company, the user, or a third party (for example, vendors and partners).

 How conditional access works